 - Built-in CRM: This isn’t just an email tool anymore.
 You can track customer journeys across emails, digital ads, and landing pages in one place.

 In my experience, Mailchimp’s biggest perk is convenience.
 You don’t need five different tools to handle automation, analytics, and lead capture.
-It’s a quick win for small teams juggling too many plates.
+That matters for small teams juggling too many plates.

 How Much Does Mailchimp Cost in 2026?